 Calling transposable elements in time series data

 Morning lectures by internationally renowned faculty will be followed by computer practicals on the analysis of experimental evolution data in the afternoon.

+Call for participants: applications are open until the end of September 2022.
 The course is free but will be restricted for the practical sessions (hands on computer lab).
 Additional seats will be available for attending the lectures, only.
-Students and researchers are invited to apply by submitting a single .pdf file containing 1) a short CV, 2) a motivation letter and a statement of computer skills to popgen.vienna (at) gmail.com by September 30, 2019.
-Confidence in working with Unix command line as well as in R, is strongly recommended for the practicals.
+Students and researchers are invited to apply by submitting a single .pdf file containing 1) a short CV, 2) a motivation letter and a statement of computer skills to by September 30, 2022.
+Confidence in working with Unix command line as well as R, is strongly recommended for the practicals.

 Participants are expected to arrange their own accommodation.